 Naïve Bayes is a simple but powerful algorithm.
 This probability model calculates data using Bays Theorem.
 The Naïve algorithm got its name from the assumptions that variable input is independent of each other.
-This Algorithm is used for indexing score, ranking pages and sorting data categorically.
+This Algorithm is used for indexing scores, ranking pages, and sorting data categorically.

-KNN (K nearest neighbors) is an ML algorithm which is effective and simple.
+KNN (K nearest neighbors) is an ML algorithm that is effective and simple.
 It uses the whole training dataset.
-When new data outcome is required the algorithm searches for the most similar K examples through the whole training set and summarizes the K instances output.
+When a new data outcome is required the algorithm searches for the most similar K examples through the whole training set and summarizes the K instances output.

 Unsupervised learning algorithms

 Market basket analysis widely uses Apriori algorithms to look for combinations of things that regularly co-appear in databases.
 The relationship rules are made after the threshold for support is crossed.
 The principle behind Apriori is that if a set of items is common, then all subsets related must be common.